NHMPPM

 - The applicant must complete the nursery development within 6 months and inform the Rajasthan Horticulture Development Society.

-- Joint inspections will be conducted to verify the physical progress before transferring the grant amount to the applicant's bank account.
+- Joint inspections will be conducted to verify physical progress before transferring the grant amount to the applicant's bank account.

 - The grant will be adjusted after a 3-year lock-in period.